What’s the Ideal Air Conditioning Temperature for Winter?

 How to Improve Heating Efficiency

-Improve Insulation: Around 25 – 35 per cent of heat enters and exits a house through the ceiling.
+- Improve insulation: Around 25% to 35% of heat enters and exits a house through the ceiling.
 Fitting the interior of your roof cavity with batts or loose-fill foam can trap that desirable warmth in the winter and stop a significant portion from entering during the summer.
+This will reduce your electricity bill.

-Seal draughts: That undesirable chill can enter through cracks and gaps around doors and windows.
+- Seal draughts: That undesirable chill can enter through cracks and gaps around doors and windows.
 It’s not so much a problem for modern homes but can be an issue for heritage housing.
-Consider sealing gaps, and as an additional 10 per cent of heat enters and exits through floorboards, insulating under the floor wouldn’t go astray.
+Consider sealing gaps, and as an additional 10% of heat enters and exits through floorboards, insulating under the floor wouldn’t go astray.

-Windows and Curtains: Another 10 per cent of heat enters and exits a home via the windows.
+- Windows and curtains: Another 10% of heat enters and exits a home via the windows.
 You can take advantage of this during the day by opening the curtains and letting the sun’s heat transfer to your home.
 After dark, close the curtains to help keep that heat from escaping.
+You’ll certainly notice the difference in your air conditioner’s performance.